uuvkk/Social-Network-Analysis-of-Yelp-and-Twitter-Users-in-Urbana-Champaign-Area/README.md

-# Social Network Analysis of Yelp and Twi er Users in Urbana-Champaign Area
+# Social Network Analysis of Yelp and Twitter Users in Urbana-Champaign Area
 [Dandan Tao](https://github.com/DandanTao), Department of Food Science and Human Nutrition, University of Illinois at Urbana-Champaign

 [Jiazheng Li](https://github.com/uuvkk), School of Information Sciences,  University of Illinois at Urbana-Champaign